 PROCEDURES:

 The committee is responsible for recommending financial policies, goals, and budgets that support the mission, values, and strategic goals of the organization.
 The committee also reviews the organization’s financial performance against its budget and proposes major transactions and programs to the board.
-The Finance Committee also has responsibility for Audit Committee functions of the company and the review of the annual Form 990 tax report.
+The Finance Committee also has responsibility for Audit Committee functions of the company and the review of the annual Form 990 tax return.

 RESPONSIBILITIES: